10 Total

 Summary

-This is Okta's Privacy Policy, which covers how Okta and its Auth0 product collect and use your personal information when you visit Okta's website, sign up for trials, attend events, or use Okta's identity and access management services.
-The most important thing to know is that Okta collects a broad range of data including your name, email, company information, device identifiers, and behavioral data, and shares it with advertising partners and third-party service providers, which means your browsing and product interactions may be used for targeted marketing.
-If you are a California resident or EU/UK user, you have specific rights to access, delete, or opt out of certain data uses, which you can exercise by contacting Okta's privacy team at privacy@okta.com.
+This privacy policy governs Okta's collection and use of personal information from individuals who visit Okta's website, register for trials, attend events, or use Okta's identity and access management services.
+The policy establishes that Okta collects name, email, company information, device identifiers, and behavioral data, and authorizes sharing this information with advertising partners and third-party service providers.
+Individuals in California, the EU, and the UK may submit requests to access, delete, or opt out of certain data processing activities by contacting privacy@okta.com.

 Technical / Legal Breakdown